 narrowly adnate to adnate, close, white to whitish, sometimes with brownish stains, ??; lamellulae truncate, of diverse lengths, plentiful.

-Odor "not strong."
-Taste not recorded.
+Odor indistinct.
+Taste not

 45 - 65 µm wide, a branching structure of short uninflated hyphal segments, partially inflated cells, and plentiful inflated cells (up to ?? × ?? μm), with basidia arising from cells of all types.